13 Types of Plywood: Grades & Prices for Your New Project

 Typical Price: $46.57

 The most important concern with exterior plywood is how well it can handle the elements.
-With glue that is water and weather-resistant holding the veneer together, exterior plywood can withstand rain, wind, snow and other weather conditions for several years.
+With the right types of glue that are water and weather-resistant holding the veneer together, exterior plywood can withstand rain, wind, snow and other weather conditions for several years.

 Exterior plywood consists of several veneers that are glued together, categorizing them as multi-ply, which offers additional strength.
 Exterior plywood offers a sturdy, strong, and robust frame that is durable and long lasting.